Lena Headey: Mainstream success (2011–present)

-Public image

-She has appeared on the covers of TV Guide, G3, Sunday Mirror and Germany's Filmstar.
-She ranked No. 64 on the Maxim magazine Hot 100 of 2007 list.
-She was listed at No. 4, No. 10 and No. 3 in AfterEllen's list of the Hot 100 in 2007, 2008 and 2009, respectively.

-Charity work
+Advocacy

 Headey supports the LGBT rights organisation NOH8, and in April 2015 appeared on a T-shirt designed by them and sold through Represent.com to raise funds for the cause.

-Headey has been involved with humanitarian organisation the International Rescue Committee (IRC), advocating for migrants who have been languishing in Greece during the European migrant crisis, saying that in the face of rising populism and the "lost humanity in leadership", people should continue to "fight for the good".
+Headey has been involved with humanitarian organisation the International Rescue Committee, advocating for migrants who have been languishing in Greece during the European migrant crisis.
+She said that in the face of rising populism and the "lost humanity in leadership", people should continue to "fight for the good".

 In 2018, Headey did a voice-over for an advertisement by the charity Alzheimer's Research UK, which launched ahead of World Alzheimer's Day (21 September).

+Headey supports South Africa's genocide charges against Israel.
+On 12 January 2024, she contributed to a video series, published by the Palestine Festival of Literature, in support of South Africa's motion, accusing Israel of genocide in Gaza.

 Personal life

-Headey was vegetarian, and stated in a 2011 interview that she occasionally follows a vegan diet.
-She has a number of tattoos, including a large floral design on her back and a Pema Chödrön quote on her ribs.
-She told Esquire that she finds the process of getting tattoos "calming".
-Her tattoos usually have to be covered by makeup when she is acting, although she has stated that "you can usually get away with it by keeping your clothes on".

-Headey married musician Peter Loughran in May 2007.
-Their son, Wylie Loughran, was born on 31 March 2010.
+She married musician Peter Loughran in May 2007.
+Their son was born in 2010.
 She has spoken about suffering from postnatal depression following his birth.
 Headey and Loughran separated in 2011, and she filed for divorce in July 2012, which was finalised in December 2013.
-On 10 July 2015, Headey gave birth to a daughter named Teddy with filmmaker Dan Cadan, a childhood friend who had worked with her on his short film The Devil's Wedding.
+On 10 July 2015, Headey gave birth to a daughter with filmmaker Dan Cadan, a childhood friend who had worked with her on his short film The Devil's Wedding.
 They had separated by June 2019.
 In October 2022, Headey married American actor Marc Menchaca, whom she had been dating since 2020.

-Headey has been close friends with fellow actress Piper Perabo since they starred together in the 2005 films The Cave and Imagine Me & You.
-She is also good friends with her Game of Thrones co-star Peter Dinklage, who first suggested her to Game of Thrones producers.